Australia 19-24 Scotland: Second tour win for Gregor Townsend's side

 It couldn't last.
 Genia finally went over, Foley converted and Australia led for the first time.

 You wouldn't have given Scotland much of a chance at that point.
 All the momentum belonged to the Wallabies, all the match was being played in Scotland's half.
-They were hanging on, hanging on, hanging on, then they were breaking free, heroically.
+They were hanging on, hanging on, hanging on, then they were breaking free.

 Watson's try was a thing of wonder, a breakaway of skill, composure and lethal finishing.
 Tonks, Lee Jones and Taylor cut their way through and it was Taylor who drew Australia's last man and popped it to Watson.
 With the conversion, banged over brilliantly by Russell, their cushion was five points.